danielbodnar/awesome-stars/README.md

 ## python

+- [AnonCatalyst/Ominis-OSINT](https://github.com/AnonCatalyst/Ominis-OSINT) - This Python application is an OSINT (Open Source Intelligence) tool called "Ominis OSINT - Web Hunter."
+It performs online information gathering by querying Google for search results related to a user
+- [WordPress/openverse](https://github.com/WordPress/openverse) - Openverse is a search engine for openly-licensed media.
+This monorepo includes all application code.
+- [gottingen/kumo-search](https://github.com/gottingen/kumo-search) - docs for search system and ai infra
+- [essamamdani/search-result-scraper-markdown](https://github.com/essamamdani/search-result-scraper-markdown) - This project provides a powerful web scraping tool that fetches search results and converts them into Markdown format using FastAPI, SearXNG, and Browserless.
+It includes the capability to use proxies
+- [benbusby/whoogle-search](https://github.com/benbusby/whoogle-search) - A self-hosted, ad-free, privacy-respecting metasearch engine
 - [subuser-security/subuser](https://github.com/subuser-security/subuser) - Run programs on linux with selectively restricted permissions.
 - [SanPen/GridCal](https://github.com/SanPen/GridCal) - GridCal, a cross-platform power systems software written in Python with user interface, used in academia and industry.
 - [johnwangwyx/cmdCompass](https://github.com/johnwangwyx/cmdCompass) - 💻🧭cmdCompass is a cross-platform terminal command manager/notebook.
 With features like custom collections, tagging, variable substitution, and integrated man page with option highlighting, cmdCompass